Secret-Uzbek/AIUZ-terra-codex-FMP/code_of_conduct.md

 # 📜 TERRA ECOSYSTEM CODE OF CONDUCT

 **Ethical Code of Conduct for the Terra Ecosystem Community**

 **Author:** Abdurashid Abdukarimov
-**Date:** 19.02.2026 revised
+**Date:** 19 February 2026 (revised)
-**Version:** v1.1
+**Version:** v1.1 Full
 **Status:** Terra Platinum Certified
 **Foundation:** Terra Universal Convention v1.0 + Gefunden Ethical Framework + NULLO-PLT-UCOMM-EUO-FMP

 ---

-## 🌌 NULLO – ONTOLOGICAL ZERO POINT
+## 🌌 NULLO — ONTOLOGICAL ZERO POINT

-Before any rule, before any language, there is **NULLO** — the pure ethical zero point.
+Before any rule, before any language, before any culture — there exists **NULLO**.

-All conduct in Terra Ecosystem originates from this point of absolute clarity:
+NULLO is not emptiness.
+It is the pure ethical zero point from which all meaning, all conduct, and all responsibility emerge.

+In this zero point there is only one absolute invariant:

-**The well-being and dignity of every child is the sacred invariant of the entire system.**
+**The sacred well-being, dignity, and future of every single child is non-negotiable.**

-This Code is not a list of rules.
-It is the living trace (PLT) of the ethical field that emerges when humanity chooses to protect its future.
+All rules in this Code are recursive traces (PLT) of this single ontological truth.

 ---

 ## 🎯 OUR MISSION AND COMMITMENT

-The Terra Ecosystem is dedicated to creating a safe, inclusive, and ethically pure global community where every participant contributes to the ethical revolution in children's education.
+The Terra Ecosystem exists to co-create a safe, inclusive, and ethically pure global community where every participant actively contributes to the ethical transformation of children's education and the future of humanity.

-We are united by one absolute goal:
+We are united by one absolute, non-negotiable goal:

-**To protect and nurture every child through technology that serves humanity rather than exploits it.**
+**To protect, nurture, and empower every child through technology that serves humanity rather than exploits it.**

 ---

-## 🏛️ FUNDAMENTAL PRINCIPLES (The Holographic Core)
+## 🏛️ FUNDAMENTAL PRINCIPLES (Holographic Ethical Core)

+These five principles are **fractal** — they apply identically at every scale: from one line of code to the entire global ecosystem.

-1. **🛡️ Children First** — The safety, dignity, and healthy development of children is the highest axiom and compilation-level requirement of the entire system.
+1. **🛡️ Children First**
+   The safety, dignity, healthy development, and future of every child is the highest axiom and compilation-level requirement of the entire system.

-2. **⚖️ Ethical Integrity** — Every action, decision, and line of code must pass moral and ethical validation through the Gefunden Protocol.
+2. **⚖️ Ethical Integrity**
+   Every action, decision, line of code, and interaction must pass moral and ethical validation through the Gefunden Protocol.

-3. **🌍 Global Inclusivity** — Deep respect for all cultures, religions, languages, and traditions.
-No culture is above another.
+3. **🌍 Global Inclusivity**
+   Deep, genuine respect for all cultures, religions, languages, traditions, and worldviews.
+No culture or belief is superior to another.

-4. **👪 Family Values** — Technologies must strengthen, not replace, family bonds and parental authority.
+4. **👪 Family Values**
+   Technologies and practices must strengthen family bonds, parental authority, and intergenerational wisdom — never replace or undermine them.

-5. **🔬 Scientific Honesty** — Only verified, evidence-based knowledge.
-No pseudoscience, no manipulation.
+5. **🔬 Scientific Honesty**
+   Only verified, evidence-based knowledge.
+No pseudoscience, no manipulation, no hidden commercial or ideological agendas.

-These five principles are **self-similar** (fractal): they apply at every scale — from one line of code to the entire global ecosystem.

 ---

 ## ✅ DESIRED BEHAVIOR

 ### In Professional Activity
-- Always evaluate proposals from the perspective of benefit to children
+- Always evaluate every proposal, feature, or decision first through the lens of benefit and safety for children.
-- Provide constructive, solution-oriented feedback
+- Provide constructive, solution-oriented, and respectful feedback.
-- Show cultural sensitivity in international collaboration
+- Demonstrate deep cultural sensitivity in all international collaboration.
-- Continuously learn and share knowledge
+- Commit to continuous learning and generous knowledge sharing.
-- Apply critical scientific thinking to all suggestions
+- Apply rigorous scientific and ethical thinking to every suggestion.

 ### In Communication
-- Speak and write with respect toward all cultures and religions
+- Speak and write with genuine respect toward all cultures, religions, and personal backgrounds.
-- Practice active listening, especially to parents and educators
+- Practice active, empathetic listening — especially to parents, educators, and children’s voices.
-- Help newcomers and support each other
+- Actively help newcomers and support fellow community members.
-- Maintain professional ethics in all public statements
+- Maintain the highest professional and ethical standards in all public statements and discussions.

 ### In Technical Collaboration
-- Ensure full transparency for any changes affecting children
+- Ensure complete transparency for any changes that may affect children.
-- Conduct thorough child-safety testing
+- Perform thorough, multi-layered child-safety testing before any deployment.
-- Practice responsible disclosure of vulnerabilities
+- Practice responsible disclosure of any security or ethical vulnerabilities.
-- Prioritize accessibility for children with special needs
+- Prioritize accessibility and inclusivity for children with special needs.
-- Design sustainable, long-term solutions
+- Design sustainable, long-term, antifragile solutions.

 ---

-## 🌍 CULTURAL AND RELIGIOUS INCLUSIVITY
+## 🌍 CULTURAL AND RELIGIOUS INCLUSIVITY (UCOMM Level)

-We actively respect and integrate:
+We actively respect, protect, and integrate the following sacred values:

-- **☪️ Islamic values** — halal principles, family hierarchy, prayer times, modesty
+- **☪️ Islamic values** — halal principles, family hierarchy, prayer times, modesty, spiritual education
-- **✝️ Christian values** — family prayer, Sunday observance, moral education
+- **✝️ Christian values** — family prayer, Sunday observance, moral and spiritual development
-- **☸️ Buddhist values** — mindfulness, non-violence, compassion, meditation
+- **☸️ Buddhist values** — mindfulness, non-violence, compassion, meditation, inner peace
-- **🕉️ Hindu values** — spiritual growth, family rituals, respect for elders
+- **🕉️ Hindu values** — spiritual growth, family rituals, respect for elders and teachers
-- **✡️ Jewish values** — Sabbath, family education, ethical reasoning
+- **✡️ Jewish values** — Sabbath observance, family education, ethical reasoning, pursuit of justice

-**Cultural adaptation examples:**
+**Cultural adaptation examples include:**
-- Uzbek traditions (respect for elders, hospitality, collectivism)
+- Uzbek traditions (respect for elders, hospitality, collectivism, family wisdom)
-- Russian educational heritage
+- Russian educational and literary heritage
-- German pedagogical precision and quality
+- German pedagogical precision, quality, and systematic approach
-- Global indigenous wisdom
+- Global indigenous wisdom and connection with nature

 ---

-## 🚫 PROHIBITED BEHAVIOR (Zero Tolerance)
+## 🚫 PROHIBITED BEHAVIOR (Zero Tolerance — EUO Level)

-**Strictly forbidden:**
+**Strictly forbidden (any violation triggers immediate response):**

-**Child Safety Violations:**
+**Child Safety Violations (Level 4 severity):**
-- Any collection of children's personal data without explicit parental consent
+- Any attempt to collect, store, or process children’s personal data without explicit, informed parental consent
-- Bypassing or weakening child protection systems
+- Bypassing, weakening, or circumventing child protection systems
-- Creating or distributing content that may harm children's development
+- Creating or distributing any content that may harm children’s physical, psychological, or moral development
-- Ignoring parental controls or family privacy settings
+- Ignoring or disabling parental controls and family privacy settings

 **Ethical Violations:**
-- Discrimination based on religion, culture, ethnicity, or nationality
+- Any form of discrimination based on religion, culture, ethnicity, nationality, or beliefs
-- Disrespect toward family values or traditional educational approaches
+- Disrespect or mockery of family values or traditional educational approaches
-- Promotion of pseudoscience or conspiracy theories
+- Promotion of pseudoscience, conspiracy theories, or manipulative ideologies
-- Manipulative practices in educational content
+- Any manipulative, deceptive, or exploitative practices in educational content

 **Professional Violations:**
-- Plagiarism of code, documentation, or educational materials
+- Plagiarism of code, documentation, designs, or educational materials
-- Concealing critical bugs or security vulnerabilities
+- Concealing critical bugs, security vulnerabilities, or ethical issues
-- False technical claims or overpromising
+- Making false technical claims or overpromising capabilities
-- Violation of internal confidentiality
+- Violation of internal confidentiality or trust

 **Communication Violations:**
-- Harassment, bullying, or threats
+- Harassment, bullying, threats, or personal attacks
-- Offensive comments about culture, religion, or family values
+- Offensive, derogatory, or disrespectful comments about any culture, religion, or family values
-- Spamming, trolling, or destructive behavior
+- Spamming, trolling, flame wars, or other destructive behavior
-- Misuse of children's images or stories
+- Misuse of children’s images, stories, or voices for any non-ethical purpose

 ---

 ## 🔧 ENFORCEMENT AND RESOLUTION SYSTEM

 ### Reporting Channels
 **Priority 1 – Child Safety (immediate response < 1 hour):**
-→ a.abdukarimov@fractal-metascience.org
+Email: a.abdukarimov@fractal-metascience.org

-**Priority 2 – Ethical violations (response within 24 hours):**
+**Priority 2 – Serious ethical violations (response within 24 hours):**
-→ a.abdukarimov@fractal-metascience.org
+Email: a.abdukarimov@fractal-metascience.org

-**General questions:**
+**General questions and support:**
-→ Telegram: @TerraEthicsBot
+Telegram: @TerraEthicsBot

 ### Investigation Stages
-1. Initial assessment (max 24h)
+1. Initial assessment (max 24 hours)
-2. Fact collection (3–7 days)
+2. Fact collection and interviews (3–7 days)
-3. Ethical review by Terra Ethics Committee using Gefunden Protocol
+3. Ethical review by Terra Ethics Committee using Gefunden Protocol + EUO analysis
-4. Decision and measures (1–3 days)
+4. Final decision and measures (1–3 days)

 ### Progressive Response Levels
-- **Level 1 (Warning)**
+- **Level 1** — Warning + mandatory ethics training
-- **Level 2 (Temporary restriction)**
-- **Level 3 (Serious restriction)**
+- **Level 2** — Temporary restriction (1–4 weeks)
+- **Level 3** — Serious restriction + removal from leadership roles (1–6 months)
-- **Level 4 (Permanent exclusion + possible legal notification)**
+- **Level 4** — Permanent exclusion + possible legal notification (for intentional harm to children)

 ---

 ## 🌟 POSITIVE COMMUNITY CULTURE

 **Recognition Programs:**
-- Child Safety Guardian
+- Child Safety Guardian Award
-- Cultural Bridge Builder
+- Cultural Bridge Builder Award
-- Education Innovation Leader
+- Education Innovation Leader Award
-- Ethics Champion
+- Ethics Champion Award
-- Community Mentor
+- Community Mentor Award

 **Regular Events:**
-- Terra Ethics Talks (monthly)
+- Monthly Terra Ethics Talks
 - Cultural Exchange Sessions
 - Family & Tech Workshops
 - Annual Terra Global Conference